 - Low in omega-3 fats

 There aren’t as many foods or oils you can add to poultry because the PUFAs in poultry are already too high.
-But you can add whole fish or phytoplankton and they’ll do a good job helping to balance the omega-3 fats.
+But you can add whole fish which will do a good job helping to balance the omega-3 fats.
 Fish oil isn’t a good choice in this case because it’s also high in PUFAs, and the same applies to hempseed oil.

 So now that you know what foods will balance the fats in your dog’s diet, you’ve got one missing piece of information … how much to feed!
 Let’s look at that next …